VQ-350/AI_Project/README.md

 # Read Me
+Game implemented for AI Class project.
-Game implemented by me Credit to me everything done by me .
-Mr. Abdullah Alakeel
+Created by Abdullah A. Alakeel